Dansoftowner/Boomega/USER_GUIDE.md

 ### Login view

 The first important `view` you'll see is the `login view`.
-Here, you are able to enter into a particular database and also, you can access some basic tools/functions the app provides like: [opening existing databases](#opening-existing-database), [creating database](#creating-database), [database manager](#database-manager) and the [preferences dialog](#preferences-dialog).
+Here, you are able to enter into a particular database, and you can access some basic tools/functions the app provides like: [opening existing databases](#opening-existing-database), [creating database](#creating-database), [database manager](#database-manager) and the [preferences dialog](#preferences-dialog).